ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 #### Prerequisites

-- You will need to have an account with a provider such as [Github](https://github.com/) which is the provider I use as Gimlet is going use this provider for all things GitOps
+- You will need to have an account with a provider such as [Github](https://github.com/) which is the provider I use as Gimlet is going to use this provider for all things GitOps
 - [Install Gimlet CLI](https://gimlet.io/docs/installing-gimlet-cli)

 ```shell